Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Ohio State has combined with its opponents to score more than 61 points in seven of nine games this season.
+- Ohio State and its opponents have combined to score more than 62.5 points in five of nine games this season.

-- Purdue's games have gone over 61 points in just one opportunity this season.

-- The two teams combine to score 69.7 points per game, 8.7 more than the over/under in this contest.
+- Purdue has combined with its opponents to score more than 62.5 points in one game this season.

+- Saturday's over/under is 7.2 points lower than the two team's combined 69.7 points per game average.

-- This contest's total is 23.6 points more than the 37.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 25.1 points greater than the 37.4 these two squads combine to surrender per game this season.

+- Buckeyes games this season feature an average total of 63.7 points, a number 1.2 points higher than Saturday's over/under.

 Ohio State Stats and Trends

-- In Ohio State's nine games this year, it has five wins against the spread.
+- Ohio State has five wins against the spread in nine games this year.

-- So far this season, the Buckeyes have been installed as favorites by a 20-point margin or more four times and are 3-1 ATS in those games.
+- The Buckeyes have been favored by 20 points or more four times this season and are 3-1 ATS in those contests.

-- Ohio State's games this year have hit the over on five of nine set point totals (55.6%).
+- Ohio State's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- When Ohio State records more than 18.4 points, it is 5-4 against the spread and 8-1 overall.
+- Ohio State is 5-4 against the spread and 8-1 overall in games when it scores more than 18.4 points.

-- Ohio State is 5-4 against the spread and 8-1 overall when the team picks up over 329.8 yards.
+- When Ohio State totals more than 329.8 yards, the team is 5-4 against the spread and 8-1 overall.

 - This year, the Buckeyes have eight turnovers, six fewer than the Boilermakers have takeaways (14).